There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Honours option in Environmental Science; Geology; Marine Science [Bachelor of Science (Honours)]
+- Honours option in Earth Science; Environmental Science; Marine Science [Bachelor of Science (Honours)]

-- Students are able to (1) demonstrate understanding of both key scientific concepts concerning surface and near-surface environments and the geological processes operating in these settings; (2) apply geoscientific knowledge and practical skills to the characterisation of terrain systems, the resolution of problems related to dynamic geomorphology, and/or the prediction of future behaviour marine, coastal and terrestrial landforms.; and (3) communicate to academic peers and general audiences the environmental template that landforms and landscapes provide for both human society and natural ecosystem and the impact future climate change may have on these geomorphic features.
+Students are able to (1) demonstrate understanding of both key scientific concepts concerning surface and near-surface environments and the geological processes operating in these settings; (2) apply geoscientific knowledge and practical skills to the characterisation of terrain systems, the resolution of problems related to dynamic geomorphology and climate, and/or the prediction of future behaviour marine, coastal and terrestrial landforms.; and (3) communicate to academic peers and general audiences the environmental template that landforms and landscapes provide for both human society and natural ecosystem and the impact future climate change may have on these geomorphic features.

 Indicative assessments in this unit are as follows: (1) laboratory work and practical exercises and (2) a project.
 Further information is available in the unit outline.